How Seniors Can Pay Off Credit Card Debt

 5 Options To Pay Off Credit Card Debt As a Senior

-Although it may seem overwhelming, it is possible to pay off seniors’ credit card debt through careful budgeting, a feasible payment plan, and debt relief measures.
+Although it may seem overwhelming, it's possible for seniors to pay off credit card debt through careful budgeting, a feasible payment plan, and debt relief measures.
+Here are some practical steps seniors can take:

 1. Create a Budget and Prioritize Payments